 MetalsTech Ltd (‘MTC’), an Australian headquartered, Canadian focused explorer, listed on the Australian Securities Exchange in February 2017.
 Lithium Australia NL (‘LIT’) has formed a partnership with MTC that provides it with significant equity and technological leverage across six highly prospective hard-rock lithium projects in Quebec.
 Additionally, potential exists for a lucrative licensing structure for LIT’s disruptive lithium-processing technologies.

-Metallurgical investigations indicate that the Cancet project hosts a clean pegmatite, with low iron oxide in assayed drill samples (0.5% to 0.8% FE2O3), and that it has the potential to produce a high-purity, coarse-grain spodumene concentrate.
-Initial results suggest the product suite will meet and exceed grade requirements for the battery market.
+Metallurgical investigations indicate that the Cancet project hosts a clean pegmatite with low iron oxide in assayed drill samples (0.5% to 0.8% FE2O3), and that it has the potential to produce a high-purity, coarse-grain spodumene concentrate.
+Initial results suggest that the product suite will meet and exceed grade requirements for the battery market.

-Final representative metallurgical testing results for composite split drill core, which are expected soon, will underpin off take and strategic partnership discussions.
+Final representative metallurgical testing results for composite split drill core (expected soon) will underpin offtake and strategic partnership discussions.

 Strategic partnership agreement – key terms